This is a list of Russian and Slavic courses. For more information, see Asian and Slavic Languages and Literatures.

 SLAV:1531 Slavic Folklore3 s.h.

 Introduction to culture, history, and art of eastern European peoples; pagan, dualistic, and animistic beliefs and their coexistence with Christian faith in eastern Europe.
-GE: Historical Perspectives; Values, Society, and Diversity.
+GE: Historical Perspectives; Values and Culture.

 SLAV:1532 Religion and Culture of Slavs3 s.h.

 Early and medieval Slavic history, with focus on Russian and Czech art, literature, and religion from 10th through 17th century.
-GE: Historical Perspectives; Values, Society, and Diversity.
+GE: Historical Perspectives; Values and Culture.

 SLAV:1600 The Cult of Power in Russian History3 s.h.